bobwaldron/Reamde/README.md

 If I do become halfway skilled at coding, it will probably be with either Python or microcontroller coding using the Arduino platform or a branch of that.

+Update: 31 Oct 2015 --- I'm working on the Digital Ocean Hacktoberfest promo, but am only mildly acquainted with the pull request process.
+This update is being entered as an attempt to generate a fourth pull request.

 ***** end of file *****